gaskyk/coast-dresses/README.md

 ## Software used

 - For web scraping: Python 3.4 with libraries bs4, urllib.request and pandas
-- For analysing results: RStudio (version 0.99.451) with library ggplot2
+- For analysing results: RStudio (version 0.99.451) with libraries ggplot2 and reshape2

+## Findings

+- Lowest stock levels are in dress sizes 6 and 14-18
+- Pink dresses were popular in February 2016